Oil spills in Canada

 [Jonathan Wray – Indigenous Relations Advisor]

-We are the industry funded Transport Canada Certified Response Organization with a mandate to be prepared to respond to spills across BC's 27,000 kilometers of coast and mitigate the impacts of a spill if one does happen.
+We are the industry funded Transport Canada Certified Response Organization with a mandate to be prepared to respond to spills across BC's 27,000 kilometres of coast and mitigate the impacts of a spill if one does happen.
 Under federal legislation, certain sizes of ships and facilities conducting certain activities must have a contractual relationship with a response organization so that in the event anything happens, we can show up to take care of their pollution incident as required by law.

 Under federal legislation, the polluters always required to pay for the costs of any cleanup associated with an oil spill incident.